 Yes.
 If your butternut squash puree is too thick or doesn't seem to be mixing properly, add 1 tsp of water at a time until you reach the desired consistency.

-Am I supposed to use a particular size of butternut squash for this recipe?
+Should I use a particular size of butternut squash for this recipe?

 No. You can use any size you want.
-Keep in mind that the cooking time will change according to the size of the squash.
-I suggest using the cooking time in the recipe as a guide then adding more time if needed for larger squash.
+Remember that the cooking time will change according to the size of the squash.
+I suggest using the cooking time in the recipe as a guide and then adding more time if needed for larger squash.

 Is there something I can use to drain the puree if I don't have a sieve?